-An Industrial Vestige The former Alstom factory in Nancy is an emblematic site of the region's industrial era.
-Closed for several decades, it offers a special atmosphere for urbex enthusiasts.
+An Industrial Relic: The former Alstom factory in Nancy is an iconic site from the region's industrial era.
+Closed for several decades, it offers a unique atmosphere for urban exploration enthusiasts.

 Site Features